@OnDelete vs JPA Cascade: Persistence Context Consistency Issue

 }

-This way JPA manages deletions, maintaining consistency with the persistence context.
-When Product is deleted, JPA removes associated Options from the persistence context too.
+This way, JPA manages deletions and keeps the persistence context consistent.
+When Product is deleted, JPA removes related Options from the persistence context too.

 Trade-off